The Evolution of AI in the Automotive Industry: A 70 Year Journey from Theory to Practice

 The Evolution of AI in the Automotive Industry

-From early experiments in machine reasoning to today’s AI-powered robots, predictive maintenance systems, and intelligent virtual assistants, automotive companies have long relied on artificial intelligence to improve efficiency, accuracy, and decision-making.
-While the technology has matured dramatically in recent decades, AI’s role in the automotive industry is the result of decades of continuous development — not an overnight breakthrough.
+From early experiments in machine reasoning to today’s AI-powered robots, predictive maintenance systems, and intelligent virtual assistants, automotive companies have long relied on AI to improve efficiency, accuracy, and decision-making.
+While the technology has matured dramatically in recent decades, AI’s role in the automotive industry is the result of continuous development — not an overnight breakthrough.

 💡 1950s – The Big Idea